mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 A deep-seated territorial instinct causes the Aslan to have an inordinate (from a Human standpoint) drive to own property.
 For male Aslan, owning land is a major goal in life.
-An Aslan’s stature is determined by the amount of land he (or her husband, for females) controls, or by the amount of land owned by any higher lord the Aslan may be vassal to.
+An Aslan's stature is determined by the amount of land he (or her husband, for females) controls, or by the amount of land owned by any higher lord the Aslan may be vassal to.
 The lowest classes of Aslan society are